 Testing in production (TiP) sounds inherently risky, but the use of feature flags and controlled rollouts has made shift-right testing achievable and increasingly common as software development teams strive for rapid iteration and continuous delivery.

 We typically see two viewpoints for TiP with feature flags based on the business.
-B2B companies will whitelist the QA team only, with no customer exposure initially.
+B2B companies will individually target the QA team only, with no customer exposure initially.
 A B2C company with a large user base may go one step further and expose new features to a tiny (1%-5%) segment of customers.

 Benefits of using feature flags